 Looking back on Halloran’s 20 years

 Early in my career, I worked as a pediatric nurse in an intensive care unit.
-As you can imagine, it was often difficult work.
+As you can imagine, it was often difficult to work.
 I saw families desperate for treatments, and all too often, their medical teams had to deliver bad news.
 But, I also got to see children, who were stronger than they could realize, slowly make their way towards recovery with their cautiously hopeful parents absorbing each moment.
-There is nothing better than seeing a once-sick child that you have cared for, finally go home.
+There is nothing better than seeing a once-sick child that you have cared for, finally, go home.
 There is nothing more heartbreaking than the alternative.

 At this time in my life, the idea of starting my own company was just one of those nagging thoughts, but I eventually realized that my purpose, and the purpose of the organization I would build, would be to do everything we can to ensure that more sick children and adults finally get to go home.